greg-raven/grus/_posts/2014-01-27-immigration-principles.md

     - 'Senator Dianne Feinstein'
 ---

-I have ready in many newspapers that Congress is coming up with “immigration principles.”
+I have ready in many newspapers that Congress is coming up with "immigration principles."
 This can be a positive development if the correct principles are agreed upon.
 I hope you will accept this as an immigration principle:

 Promoting the National Interest: